Microsoft Graph connectors overview for Microsoft Search

 When you publish a Microsoft Graph connector, it can take a few minutes for the connection to be created.
 During that time, the connection shows its status as 'Publishing'.

 There's a connection limit.
-Each tenant can create up to 10 connections.
+Each tenant can create up to 30 connections.
+If you need more connections reach out to us by filling this form.

 There are limited edit capabilities supported after publishing a connection.
 If you need to change any details other than ones enabled, you must delete and recreate the connection.